 All full-time, main campus Divinity School students are included in a \$3,000 Blanket Accident Program.
 The premium for this insurance is required and is included in the matriculation fees.
-In addition to this Accident Program.
-Hospitalization/Sickness coverage may be obtained during the registration period.
-This policy is meant to offer limited coverage for an illness resulting in hospitalization.
-There are limited outpatient benefits.
-A brochure listing policy benefits and exclusions may be obtained at the Business Office or Student Health Clinic.
-A comprehensive international student medical insurance plan offered through the University is required for all students who are not U.S. citizens.
+In addition to this Accident Program, Hospitalization/ Sickness coverage may be obtained during the registration period.
+This policy is meant to offer limited coverage for an illness resulting in hospitalization; it provides limited outpatient benefits.
+A brochure listing policy benefits and exclusions may be obtained at the Bursar's Office or Health Center.
+Students who are not U.S. citizens are required to purchase a comprehensive international student medical insurance plan offered through the University.

-Tuition & Fees
+Tuition and Fees

 The current fees and expenses for attending the Divinity School are published annually.
-Included in tuition costs are privileges associated with being a student at Campbell, such as use of the library, recreational facilities, etc. Expenses for food, lodging, books, travel, and personal needs are not included in tuition costs.
-The Divinity School estimates that books will average \$300-\$400 per semester for a full-time student.
+Tuition and fees not only cover the cost of instruction, but also privileges associated with being a student at Campbell, such as use of the library. recreational facilities, etc. Expenses for food, lodging, books, travel, and personal needs are not included in tuition and fees.
+The Divinity School estimates that books will average \$300-\$500 per semester for a full-time student.

 Tuition is charged by the semester hour.
-Student fees are charged at a set rate for full-time students regardless of the number of hours taken; parttime students are charged student fees on a pro-rated basis.
+Student fees are charged at a set rate for full-time students regardless of the number of hours taken; part-time students are charged student fees on a pro-rated basis.
 Students must take a minimum of 9 semester hours to be considered full-time: students taking fewer than 9 semester hours are considered part-time.

 Tuition and fees are subject to change as required by University policy.
-Insofar as it is possible, changes in tuition and fees will be published at the end of each academic year; current tuition and fees are published and distributed at matriculation.
+Insofar as it is possible, changes in tuition and fees will be published at the end of each academic vear: current tuition and fees are published on the Divinity School website.